tessarolli/Documentally/README.md

 # Documentally Project

-Documentally is a monolithic application built using .NET Core and PostgreSQL as the primary data storage.
+Documentally is a monolithic application built for scaling using .NET Core and PostgreSQL as the primary data storage.
-It follows Clean Architecture and Domain-Driven Design (DDD) principles to ensure the code is organized, maintainable, and scalable.
+It follows Clean Architecture, Domain-Driven Design (DDD) and CQRS (Commands and Queries Responsibility Seggregation) principles to ensure the code is organized, maintainable, and scalable.
 The application provides an API for users to upload and download documents with metadata such as posted date, name, description, and category, as well as manage user groups and access permissions.

 ## Technologies Used
 - .NET Core
 - PostgreSQL
 - Dapper
-- Azure Public Cloud Storage
+- Azure Blob Cloud Storage
+- MediatR
+- Mapster

 ## Features
 - User authentication